edunham/site/2022/03/11/starlink_dressup.rst

     * - 125
       - 6

-I left it all out overnight, and the canvas tarp that I'd been using as a visula backdrop blew off of the fence so it was covering the dish.
+I left it all out overnight, and the canvas tarp that I'd been using as a visual backdrop blew off of the fence so it was covering the dish.
 I made a video call on the connection with the canvas over the dish and didn't notice any subjective degradation of service compared to what I'm accustomed to getting from it.

 Conclusions
 -----------